Top 50 Java Design Patterns Interview Questions and Answers

 The Bridge Design Pattern provides various advantages:

 • Separation of Abstraction and Implementation: It isolates the abstraction from the implementation, allowing them to change independently.
-This is useful for managing complicated systems when changes in abstraction or implementation have no effect on each other.
+This is useful for managing complicated systems when changes in abstraction or implementation do not affect each other.

 • Increased Flexibility: It allows for the construction of new abstractions and implementations without changing existing code, enhancing flexibility and scalability.